 Saturday, June 10

 On Saturday, June 10, we arrived in Oslo, Norway and were greeted excitedly by Nena and Jochen, who were elated about our three-day sojourn in their country.
 When we arrived at the hotel where we were scheduled to stay, we were greeted by a few more of the organizers, Solveig, Cate, Kari Sissel and Anette.

 In the evening at 6:00 p.m., the public meeting began at The Litteraturhuset in the Wergeland room, where approximately 60 guests attended.
 There was Lutheran Christian worship music playing, which was played by Siri and Dag Tofteng.
 They are a married couple with two small children and are devoted to TLIG.
 Solveig Rannestad did the welcoming in the Norwegian language and was leading the meeting, and Kari Sissel Andresen lead the prayer at the end of the meeting.

 I read the introduction of Vassula’s mission in English which did not need interpretation.
 The audience was multi-national mostly Norwegians with some people from Ethiopia, Eritrea and Turkey.
-The predominant faith of those members in attendance was Lutheran and Catholics, - half/half.
-The predominant faith in Norway is the Evangelical Lutheran faith.
+The predominant faith of those members in attendance was Lutheran and Evangelical, - half/half which is the predominant faith in Scandinavia.